 - Salt and freshly ground black pepper

-Sauté bacon for a few minutes in a pan over medium-low heat.
-Add onion, and mushrooms, with a bit of olive oil if you need more fat in the pan, and sauté until just softening.
-Make a space in the middle of the pan and add the garlic plus a bit of oil on top of it.
+Meanwhile, sauté the bacon for a few minutes in a pan over medium-low heat.
+Add onion, red bell pepper and mushrooms, with a bit of olive oil if you need more fat in the pan, and sauté until just softening.
+Make a space in the middle of the pan and add the garlic plus a bit of oil (or butter) on top of it.
 Cook one minute.
 Add spinach or tatsoi and stir everything together.
 Cook until the greens wilt.

-Cook the penne according to package directions.
-Reserve 1/2 to 1 cup of the cooking water and drain the pasta in the colander.
+Cook the pasta according to the package directions.
+Reserve 1 cup (or more) of the cooking water and drain the pasta in the colander.
 Reserve more pasta water if you plan to have leftovers – stir it into the pasta before refrigerating to help retain creaminess.

-Reduce the heat to medium, add the cooked pasta and walnuts.
+Reduce the heat to medium, add the cooked pasta.
 Cook, stirring constantly, until some of the sauce is absorbed by the pasta, about 2 minutes.
 If necessary, add some of the cooking water to moisten the pasta.
-Season to taste with salt and pepper.
-Sprinkle with chives, and serve.
+Season to taste with salt and pepper, and serve.